WRSC/getting-started/boat.rst

    The *Black Python*, based on an International One Metre class design, at WRSC 2016 (`larger image <_static/images/black-python-viana.jpg>`__).

+If you are interested in building a hull, the `MaxiMOOP
+<https://www.sailbot.org/maximoop/>`_ design is freely available.
+This is designed for robotic sailing, and among other features, it has much more space for electronics than most remote controlled boats.

 Other things to try
 -------------------